bufbuild/modules/cmd/releaseprocessor/README.md

 ## Special case for WKT

-See `modules/static/protocolbuffers/wellknowntypes/buf.md` to understand this module's special case.
+See the [README](../../modules/static/protocolbuffers/wellknowntypes/buf.md) to understand this module's special case.